nency9404/FlutterProjects/README.md

 ## Features

--Search varies type of shoes details including images, size, and price
+- Search varies type of shoes inluding their detailed description, image, price and sizes

--
+- Add desired shoes to the shopping cart for convenient checkout

+- Efficiently search for specific for specific shoe styles and brands